ilastik/publish-conda-stack/README.md

   numpy: '1.13'
   # Path to store git repositories containing recipes.
 Relative to this yaml file's directory.
   repo-cache-dir: ./repo-cache
+  # Optional path to master conda_build_config file to unify build-environment and package pins across recipes
+  master-conda-build-config: ./ilastik-pins.yaml
-  # Channels to check for dependencies of the built packages
+  # Channels to check for dependencies of the built package
   source-channels:
     - ilastik-forge
     - conda-forge